pedro-zawadniak-adi/zephelin/docs/source/configuration.md

 #### Debug interface

-Debug runtime configuration can be enabled by selecting `CONFIG_ZPL_RUNTIME_CONFIG_DEBUG` Kconfig option.
+Debug runtime configuration can be enabled by selecting the Kconfig option `CONFIG_ZPL_RUNTIME_CONFIG_DEBUG`.
-You can use the debug configuration either directly from GDB, or using the `zpl-debug-config` west command.
+You can use the debug configuration either directly from GDB, or using the west command `zpl-debug-config`.
 To use it directly in GDB, make sure to load the ELF file with debug symbols.
 Then set the desired config to `0` (disable) or `1` (enable):